Grassfarming

 determined the vitamin E status of 16,000 American men and women.
 Twenty-percent

-per cent of Mexican Americans were deficient in vitamin E. Vitamin E deficiencies
+of Mexican Americans were deficient in vitamin E. Vitamin E deficiencies have

-have been linked with diabetes, immune disorders, AIDS, muscle damage
+been linked with diabetes, immune disorders, AIDS, muscle damage in exercise,

-in exercise, Parkinson's disease, eye diseases, and lung and liver diseases.
+Parkinson's disease, eye diseases, and lung and liver diseases.
+As you can

-As you can see by several of the posts below, switching to the products
+see by several of the posts below, switching to the products of animals raised

 Medical "experts"